Questions about the Program

 Over the past 5 years, 100% of our graduates have passed the BOC certification exam on their first attempt.

 What courses are included in the MSAT program?

 This program requires 57 units, taken over 2 full academic years (Summer, Fall, Spring) and includes a clinical rotation during each semester and summer.
 Courses are only offered once per year, in a pre-determined schedule.
 Please see the MSAT Curriculum page on our website for specific course sequencing.

 Where are your clinical sites?

 Currently, we utilize a variety of clinical sites including: university (NCAA Division I & III), community college, high school, professional sports (Los Angeles Chargers of the NFL) and physician settings.
-We are constantly interested in adding high quality clinical sites and preceptors in a variety of settings who consistently provide current and high quality athletic training care to patient populations.
+We are always interested in adding high quality clinical sites and preceptors in a variety of settings who consistently provide current and high quality athletic training care to patient populations.

 QUESTIONS ABOUT THE APPLICATION PROCESS

 Please see our web page MSAT Application Procedures for information about deadlines.